Summer Start Programme FAQs

 Can I participate in Summer Start if I have not yet found out if I achieved University Entrance (UE)?

-Yes, we understand that Summer Start programme will commence in advance of the final secondary school results (NCEA/CIE/IB) being published and we are enabling eligible students to participate in advance of having achieved UE.
+Yes, the Summer Start programme will begin before final secondary school results (NCEA/CIE/IB) are published.
+Eligible students are able to participate in Summer Start in advance of having achieved UE.

 What happens if I participate in Summer Start but my secondary school results (NCEA/Cambridge International/IB) come out and I have not achieved UE?